 Baroness (Sally) Morgan of Huyton

-Baroness (Sally) Morgan is Adviser to the Ark schools chain and is also chair of Future Leaders.
+Baroness (Sally) Morgan is Adviser to the Ark schools chain and is also chair of The Future Leaders Trust.
 She is a member of the Council of Kings College, London and a non-executive director of DixonsCarphone, Infinis Energy and Copthorn Holdings.
 She was also a board member of the Olympic Delivery Authority.

 As a member of the House of Lords since 2001 her particular interests are public services and, as a former Minister for Women, equality issues.
 She recently chaired the House of Lords Select Committee on Digital Skills.

-Jo Owen is one of the founders of Teach First, Teaching Leaders, Future Leaders and five other charities with a collective turnover of £100 million annually.
+Jo Owen is one of the founders of Teach First, Teaching Leaders, The Future Leaders Trust and five other charities with a collective turnover of £100 million annually.